quantumlib/Stim/README.md

 Stim uses a stabilizer tableau representation, very similar to [Scott Aaronson's CHP simulator](https://arxiv.org/abs/1601.07601), but with two major improvements.

 First, the tableau is inverted.
-It indexes how the qubit X and Z observables at the current time map to the start of time (instead of from the start of time to the current time).
+The tableau indexes how each qubit's X and Z observables at the current time map to compound observables at the start of time (instead of mapping from the start of time to the current time).
-This means that the sign of the current-time observables is always known, instead of needing to be translated from the past on demand, so that deterministic measurements can be resolved in linear time instead of quadratic time.
+This is done so that the sign of the current-time observables is always known.
+As a result, deterministic measurements can be resolved in linear time instead of quadratic time.

 Second, the tableau is operated on using 256-bit-wide SIMD instructions.
 This makes basic building block operations extremely fast.
 For example, applying a CNOT operation to a ten thousand qubit tableau takes less than a microsecond.